 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-To be able to provide this service, an agency provider is required to attain and maintain a certification for this service from the DHCF.
+To be able to provide this service, an agency provider is required to attain and maintain a certification for this service from the DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
 If a provider meets the criteria outlined in Section 25 of Chapter 45 of the Department of Health's Medicaid Rules, it shall attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.
-Other Standard (specify):